benlau/sparkqml/README.md

 # SparkQML

 SparkQML is a utility that loads and displays QML document like the qmlscene from Qt SDK.
-However, it could also show all the available states of the component and change to specific state with transition effect.
+However, it could also show all the available states of a component and change to specific state with transition effect.
 It is useful to preview the animation of a state and transition effect between states.

 Remarks:  The project is still in an early stage.